Devudu Chesina Manushulu (1973 film): Plot

-The film begins with a crime wing who steals valuable antique temple idols.
+The film begins with a group of criminals stealing valuable antique temple idols.
 Ramu, a bold, is allied with them.
 Once, they hijack an aircraft holding a precious statue when Suresh, a mobster, slays a priest.
 As it happens, a passenger, Sujatha, the tycoon, Hari Prasad's sister, braves, transforming Ramu.
 So, he safeguards the passengers.
 In that mishap, Ramu & Sujatha fall in love.
 He drops Sujatha and lands at the estate of Zamindar Dasaratharamaiah.
 Ramu hinders his vagabond Gopi while teasing a laborer, Vijaya.
 In that rage, Gopi whips him, and Dasaratharamaiah averts it.

 Surprisingly, Ramu discerns himself as his long-lasting son but may disclose because of his crime sheet.
 Indeed, Ramu is the progeny of Dasaratharamaiah's first wife, whom his second Varalakshmi grudges.
 Plus, her sly brother Papa Rao ruses to slaughter him, but he is secured.
 Dasaratharamaiah shelters Ramu and is entrusted with the family tasks.
 Thereupon, he seeks to remove the flaws of Gopi & sister Geeta, which makes Gopi quit.
 Destiny makes Dasaratharamaiah & Hari Prasad family friends, including Sujatha & Geeta.
 Further, it reunites Ramu & Sujatha when he divulges the actuality and requests to bite her lip.
 Besides, Vijaya strives for her terminally ill mother Ramanamma & drunkard brother Ranganna.
 Gopi reforms after soul-searching with her tie.

 Here, as a flabbergast, Hari Prasad turns into the quarterback of the mobsters, who also affiliate with Geeta through bullying.
 Exploiting it, they heist Krishna's idol of Dasaratharamaiah's ancestors.
 Ramu incriminates to shield Geeta.
 As of now, Hari Prasad seizes Geeta when Ramu breaks the bars and chases them.
 However, Gopi misinterprets and charges Ramu when he affirms his identity, and they fuse.
 Parallelly, Ranganna senses Hari Prasad's activities and informs Ramu & Gopi.
 Being conscious of it, Sujatha, too, guilds and rescues Geeta.
 At that moment, startlingly, the original Hari Prasad appears, who has been abducted by the quarterback and purported to be him.
 Since Geeta is Hari Prasad's courtship, she becomes a pawn at their fingertips.
 Following the blackguards' ploy, a conspiracy in the name of God to smuggle the adored idols out of the country.
 At last, Ramu & Gopi intrepidly encounter & cease them.
 Finally, the movie ends on a happy note with the marriages of turtle doves.